ga-wdi-boston/rails-activerecord-one-to-many/README.md

 Initially, we'll see 3 songs.
 Then when we destroy the "Sea Change" album we'll see the SQL DELETE run and all of the albums songs will be gone.

-Make sure you __DO NOT__ add the dependent: :destroy to the song's belongs_to.
+Make sure you __DO NOT__ add the `dependent: :destroy` to the song's belongs_to.

 Why?

-Awww, lets screw it up for fun.
-Go ahead add the dependent: destroy to the belongs_to and remove a song.
+Awww, let's screw it up for fun.
+Go ahead and add the `dependent: destroy` to the belongs_to and remove a song.

 ## Lab

-In a assoc_books git branch.
-Create a has_many, parent, relationship from the Author to the Book model.
+In the assoc_books git branch, create a has_many parent relationship from the Author to the Book model.
 Don't forget the dependent: :destroy.

 ## Lab